- Current students

 Please email us if you have any pressing concerns around what support will look like for you during this time.
 Contact details below:

-Keep yourself safe and well during this time and stay connected.
+We hope that you are keeping yourself safe and well during this time.
+Please make sure to stay connected.
 Kia kaha!
-Be stong!
+Be strong!

 For more information

 - How will classes be taught at this time, see our Teaching and Learning Online page

 - How to access our Student Services at this time, visit our Student Services Online page

 - Latest email updates and news for students, visit our Stay informed page

 - How to be kind to each other at this time, see our Stay Kind page

 - About COVID-19, visit the official government website www.covid19.govt.nz

 - Updates from Unitec, visit our coronavirus/COVID-19 page